ahaoboy/musicfree-tauri/README.md

 This is a desktop music player application that provides a seamless music listening experience.

+## Installation

+### Download Pre-built Binaries

+Download the installer for your platform from the [Releases](https://github.com/ahaoboy/musicfree-tauri/releases) page.

+### CLI

+If you prefer a pure CLI without GUI, check out: [musicfree](https://github.com/ahaoboy/musicfree)

 ## Development Notice

 ⚠️ **This project is still in development.
 Breaking changes may occur at any time.**